 Looked After Children (LAC): LAC are the responsibility of the Designated Teacher who is a member of the core safeguarding team.
-File notes pertaining to LAC are kept in the confidential files.
+File notes pertaining to LAC are kept in the confidential files (CPOMS).
 Progress mentors assigned to each child who is LAC will be responsible for the day to day contact and support of LAC, and Designated LAC Lead will also ensure that their Pupil Premium is spent on relevant and specific areas that can help support each LAC in achieving their targets.
 They will attend any review meetings and ensure that strategies discussed and agreed at review meetings are implemented.

 Children who are Care leavers or Adopted from Care: the school recognises that children who are care leavers or are adopted need ongoing support even if the authorities are no longer involved in their lives.
-The provision of this support will be the responsibility of the DSL and The Interventions Team, who will liaise with the child and their families in order to provide the best support possible within our systems, or by referring to outside agencies such as EWMHs when required.
+The provision of this support will between the safeguarding and pastoral teams, who will liaise with the child and their families in order to provide the best support possible within our systems in consultation with relevant post adoptive services.
 There will be an ongoing review system to ensure this support remains effective, and staff will be made aware who children from such backgrounds are, with an expectation of being aware of the long term effects of trauma and attachment issues on learning, and to ensure that these effects are mitigated as much as possible in the course of their work.

 Social Care involvement: The school recognises that social care workers may work with a family and individual young people for a variety of reasons.
 Where this involvement is known the school is committed to further academic and social support for the young person to help promote education outcomes and will act in accordance with the Working Together philosophy.
-Examples of supportive measures are found in appendix 2.